SUB-SAHARA AFRICAN JOURNAL OF CONTEMPORARY EDUCATION RESEARCH (SJCER)

 Department of Chemistry, Kashim Ibrahim College of Education P.M.
 B 1469, Maiduguri.
 Borno state.
 Nigeria

 The justification for traditional science practices is that people construct a safer science able to solve African problems and other nagging world problems.
 In the process of industrialization, local knowledge is often developed relative to the modern knowledge and technologies that develop to serve the needs of the new commodity generating economy in developing countries like Nigeria.
 It is often the case that women , ethnic minorities and others remaining more on the margins of the new economy, and this allows them to retain indigenous knowledge long and the sudden commercial interest in indigenous practices often target women and themselves as potential sources of this local knowledge for industrialization.
 This paper examines the African indigenous practices and knowledge acquired among women and how these practices are blinded with the related science concepts.
 It shows that African traditional practices are thought system that can have equivalent value with the scientific practices in the western paradigm system though it is not itself paradigmal.
 The indigenous practices and knowledge acquired among women must convince others that these practices are tools to help them as well as translating what they practice and relate it’s to science classroom.
 Two research questions guided the study.
 Samples of sixty (60) participants consisting of skilled and unskilled women in confined internally displaced area (IDA) of the community or camp (in Maiduguri) were targeted, and science teachers teaching science subjects were randomly selected from the post primary schools in the IDA camps in Maiduguri metropolitan council.
-The instrument used to collect the data were check list, oral interview and simple percentage and frequency counts were used to express the data.
-It was found that most of the women do practice the indigenous practices and few do not practiced it and that ll the identified indigenous practices are embedded with science concepts, ideas and principle
+The instrument used to collect the data were check list, oral interview and questionnaire.
+It was found that most of the women do practice the indigenous practices and few do not practiced it.

 Keywords: Science Practices, Indigenous practices, Indigenous knowledge, Indigenous women and Classroom learning.